downdrown/vaadin-minicalendar/README.md

 The component implements the `LocaleChangeObserver`.
 It listens for locale changes and will redraw itself when the locale has changed.

+It is highly customizable, offers a lot of configuration- and interaction possibilities.
+You can either use the built-in `MiniCalendarVariant` or provide custom CSS classes using the /* TODO StyleProvider */.

 ## Features

 ### Single Value Selection